rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ---
 title: "SQLite Extensions"
 linkTitle: "SQLite Extensions"
-description: "How to load SQLite Extensions into rqlite"
+description: "Loading and Managing SQLite Extensions in rqlite"
 weight: 5
 ---
 rqlite supports loading [SQLite Run-Time Loadable Extensions](https://www.sqlite.org/loadext.html).
 You can load multiple extensions into rqlite, and take advantage of the wide range of functionality availble via extensions.

-_Check out [this blog post](https://www.philipotoole.com/rqlite-8-27-loadable-sqlite-extensions-support/) for more demos of loading extensions._
+Whether you need advanced data types, custom functions, or new search capabilities, extensions enable you to tailor rqlite to your specific needs.

 ## Overview
 Loading an extension is a two-step process:
 - Compile the extension source code so it is available as a shared library or [DLL](https://en.wikipedia.org/wiki/Dynamic-link_library).
 Often you can download an extension already in compiled form, suitable for your Operating System.
 - Supply the compiled extension to rqlite at launch time via the `rqlited` command-line flag `-extensions-path`.

-You can pass any of the following to `-extensions-path`:
+You can pass the path of any of the following to `-extensions-path`:
+- a single extension file
-- the path to a directory containing all the extensions you want to load.
+- a directory containing all the extensions you want to load.
-- the path to a Zip archive of those same extensions.
+- a Zip archive of those same extensions.
-- the path to a Gzipped tarball of the extensions.
+- a Gzipped tarball of the extensions.

 >In the case of the archive formats, only flat archives are supported.
 This means the decompressed content should consist of files at the root level without any directories.

+### Practical extensions
+_Check out [this blog post](https://www.philipotoole.com/rqlite-8-27-loadable-sqlite-extensions-support/) for more extension demos._

+There are lots of interesting extensions available, which can bring a broad range of functionality to rqlite.
+Below are some examples.
+- [SQLite's own extenions](https://sqlite.org/src/dir?ci=trunk&name=ext/misc) - SQLite’s official extensions include functionality like CSV import/export, memory usage insights, and more.
+- [sqlean: The ultimate set of SQLite extensions ](https://github.com/nalgeon/sqlean) - brings crypto, IP address manipulation, UUID support, and lots more to rqlite.
+Comes with a precompiled release build that be loaded directly into rqlite
+- [sqlite-vec](https://github.com/asg017/sqlite-vec) - add Vector Search capabilitie to rqlite.
+Also available as a precompiled release build.

 ## Tutorial
-Let's work through loading an extension into rqlite.
-We will use the example _rot13_ and _carray_ extensions, which are available on the [SQLite website](https://www.sqlite.org/src/file/ext/misc).
+This tutorial will guide you through the process of compiling and loading an SQLite extension into rqlite, using the rot13 and carray extensions as examples.
+Both are available on the [SQLite website](https://www.sqlite.org/src/file/ext/misc).

 ### Compile the extensions
-In this example download the source code and compile it using `gcc`.
+Download the source code and compile it using `gcc`.
 Once compiled we add the object files to a new directory dedicated to extensions.
 We will also create zipfile containing both extensions, to demonstrate an alternative approach.
 ```
+# Create a directory to store the compiled extensions
 mkdir ~/extensions

 # Compile the extensions as per https://www.sqlite.org/loadext.html